pypackaging-native/pypackaging-native/docs/background/compilation_concepts.md

 - Shared libraries need to be available both at compilation as well as at runtime, solve the symbol duplication, but are extremely susceptible to ABI breaks.
-- Due to the global symbol namespace, there can only be one version / build of a shared library per environment (unless explicitly different symbol namespaces are used).
+- Due to the global symbol namespace, there can only be one version / build of a shared library per environment (unless there is explicit versioning for the symbols or libraries themselves, or for C++, explicitly different inline namespaces are used).

 ## Foreign-Function Interface (FFI)

-Calling functions from a library written in a different language.
-A very common example are the BLAS/LAPACK routines, which are written in Fortran, but provide a C interface in addition to the Fortran one.
+For any given task, a function may already exist in a library written in another language than the one at hand.
+In order to avoid rewriting (and maintaining) that functionality, it's desirable to have a way to call such functions from a "foreign" language.
+A common example are the BLAS/LAPACK routines, which are written in Fortran, but provide a C interface in addition to the Fortran one.

 In addition to the considerations above, this needs to ensure that the types between the language of the callee and the types of the language that the